DanSiddall13/ExamSystemRolsa/README.md

 to schedule a booking/consultation for these products.
 There is also a carbon footprint calculator and an account registration page.

 # How to run the system locally
 First install the files from github by pressing "Code" and then download ZIP.
+This should be above where the files and readme are shown.

 ![image](https://github.com/user-attachments/assets/99100b93-0edd-45b0-8245-b5e157a2cc64)

 Once the file is installed unzip it and

 To run it and view my website use Microsoft Visual Studio which you can download a free community version of from https://visualstudio.microsoft.com/